corona-warn-app/cwa-documentation/solution_architecture.md

 ![Figure 13: Calculation of the combined risk score](images/solution_architecture/figure_13.svg "Figure 13: Calculation of the combined risk score")

 Note that the transmission risk level plays a special role: It can be defined by the app and be associated with each individual diagnosis key (i.e. specific for each day of an infected person) that is being sent to the server.
-It contains a value from 1 to 8, which can be used to represent a calculated risk defined by the health authority.
+It contains a value from 1 to 8, which can be used to represent a calculated risk defined by the health authority and estimates the infectiousness and hence the likelihood of transmitting the disease.

 ### Data Transfer and Data Processing